VIB-PSB/ksrates/doc/source/configuration.rst

     max_ks_for_mixture_model = 5
     max_gene_family_size = 200

-* **logging_level**: the logging message level to be shown in the screen (critical, error, warning, info, debug, notset) [Default: info]
+* **logging_level**: the lowest logging/verbosity level of messages printed to the console/logs (options: critical, error, warning, info, debug, notset).
+[Default: info]
-* **peak_stats**: the statistics measure that is used to get a representative peak *K*:sub:`S` value of an ortholog distribution or of an anchor *K*:sub:`S` cluster (options: mode or median) [Default: mode]
+* **peak_stats**: the statistical method used to obtain a single ortholog *K*:sub:`S` estimate for the divergence time of a species pair from its ortholog distribution or a single paralog *K*:sub:`S` estimate from an anchor *K*:sub:`S` cluster. (options: mode or median).
+[Default: mode]
-* **kde_bandwidth_modifier**: modifier to adjust the fitting of the KDE curve on the underlying paranome or anchor *K*:sub:`S` distribution.
-The kde Scott's factor computed by SciPy tends to produce an overly smooth KDE curve, especially with steep WGD peaks, and therefore it is reduced by multiplying it by a modifier.
-Decreasing the modifier leads to tighter fits, increasing it leads to smoother fits and setting it at 1 gives the default kde factor.
-Note that a too small factor is likely to take into account data noise [Default: 0.4]
+* **kde_bandwidth_modifier**: modifier to adjust the fitting of the KDE curve on the underlying whole-paranome or anchor *K*:sub:`S` distributions.
+The KDE Scott's factor internally computed by SciPy tends to produce an overly smooth KDE curve, especially with steep WGD peaks, and therefore it is reduced by multiplying it by a modifier.
+Decreasing the modifier leads to tighter fits, increasing it leads to smoother fits, and setting it to 1 gives the default KDE Scott's factor.
+Note that a too small factor is likely to take into account data noise.
+[Default: 0.4]
-* **plot_correction_arrows**: flag to turn on or off the presence of rate-adjustment arrows, which start from the original ortholog peak position and end on the rate-adjusted position
+* **plot_correction_arrows**: flag to toggle the plotting of rate-adjustment arrows below the adjusted mixed paralog--ortholog *K*:sub:`S plot.
+These arrows start from the original unadjusted ortholog divergence *K*:sub:`S` estimate and end on the rate-adjusted estimate.
+[Default: yes]
-* **max_mixture_model_iterations**: maximum number of EM iterations during mixture modeling [Default: 300]
+* **max_mixture_model_iterations**: maximum number of EM iterations for mixture modeling.
+[Default: 300]
-* **num_mixture_model_initializations**: number of times the EM algorithm is initialized (either for the random initialization in exp-log mixture model or for k-means in lognormal mixture model)
+* **num_mixture_model_initializations**: number of times the EM algorithm is initialized (either for the random initialization in the exponential-lognormal mixture model or for k-means in the lognormal mixture model).
-* **max_mixture_model_components**: maximum number of components considered during the execution of mixture models
+* **max_mixture_model_components**: maximum number of components considered during execution of the mixture models.
-* **max_ks_for_mixture_model**: upper limit for the Ks range considered during the execution of mixture models
+* **max_ks_for_mixture_model**: upper limit for the Ks range considered during execution of the mixture models.
-* **max_gene_family_size**: maximum number of members in a paralog gene family to be taken into account during Ks estimate (larger families will probably increase the computation time, but they may also provide a significant contribute for the Ks distribution) [Default: 200]
+* **max_gene_family_size**: maximum number of members that any paralog gene family can have to be included in *K*:sub:`S` estimation.
+Large gene families increase the run time and are often composed of unrelated sequences grouped together by shared protein domains or repetitive sequences.
+But this is not always the case, so one may want to check manually the gene families in file ``paralog_distributions/wgd_<focal species>/<focal species>.mcl.tsv`` and increase (or even decrease) this number.
+[Default: 200]